Rupthya/windows-10/readme.md

 Reboot the system.

-Connect to the Internet.
+Connect to the Internet.<br/>

-Wait until the CPU/Network activity stops and there are no more entries under `Device Manager > Other devices`.
+Wait until the CPU/Network activity stops and there are no more entries under `Device Manager > Other devices`.<br/>

-Reboot the system.
+Reboot the system.<br/>

-Install Windows updates.
+Install Windows updates.<br/>
 Reboot the system.

 ## User Name